rosieRRRRR/epoch-clock/README.md

 Mirrors MAY implement an STP (“Sovereign Transport Protocol”) endpoint for environments where DNS, public CA infrastructure, or traditional HTTPS are not available or not desired.

 - The detailed STP handshake, framing, and security properties are specified in the PQSF transport layer (see PQSF STP Annex).
-- When used, STP MUST carry the same canonical `tick` and `profile` objects as defined in §4.1, encoded using deterministic CBOR or JCS JSON.
+- When used, STP MUST carry the same canonical `tick` and `profile` objects as defined in §4.1, encoded using JCS Canonical JSON.
 - All validation rules in §3, §4, and §5 apply identically to ticks and profiles received over STP.

 This specification does not redefine STP itself; it only states how EpochTicks and profiles are transported over an STP channel.